 - Build personas: To get to the heart of your audience members, do some research.
 Ask yourself in-depth questions about them, like: What do they value?
 How do they spend their free time?
 What are they afraid of?
 What are their ultimate goals?

-Once you’ve collected helpful information from your audience, look at that information, and see where it overlaps with your experiences.
+Once you’ve collected helpful information from your audience, look at that information.
+See where it overlaps with your experiences.
 Do you have a story about a similar fear, value or goal?
-Weave that story into the narrative to show that you’re not just blowing smoke – that you can relate to where they’re coming from.
+Weave that story into the narrative to show that you’re not just blowing smoke.
+You can relate to where they’re coming from.
 Gore wanted this story to resonate with everyone so he kept his general and relatable to everyone.
 He spoke about being in school as a child, losing someone he loved, and wanting his home to be safe.
 Because he picked topics a lot of people could relate to, he successfully built an emotional connection with a wide audience.

-There are more great examples of storytelling in presentations and advertisements in the past that included personal, relatable stories in order to persuade audience members.
+There are more great examples of storytelling in presentations and advertisements in the past that included personal, relatable stories in order to persuade.
 For example:

 Sarah Parcak – “My Own Twist of Fate” TEDx Talk

-Space archaeologist Sarah Parcak delivered a TEDx Talk to Yale students about finding your career path, and she relayed stories about her own time spent at Yale in order to make her advice relatable and trustworthy.
+Space archaeologist Sarah Parcak delivered a TEDx Talk to Yale students about finding your career path.
+She relayed stories about her own time spent at Yale in order to make her advice relatable and trustworthy.

 “Mean Joe Greene” Coca-Cola Super Bowl Ad

-In 1979, Coca-Cola hit a homerun with their Super Bowl Ad, “Mean Joe Greene,” which showed a young football fan winning over the famously unfriendly football player by giving him a Coca-Cola.
-The ad won multiple awards and became a fan favorite – and it was smart because it related a story about football fans, in a context where the company knew many football fans would be watching.
+In 1979, Coca-Cola hit a homerun with their Super Bowl Ad, “Mean Joe Greene.”
+The ad showed a young football fan winning over the famously unfriendly football player by giving him a Coca-Cola.
+The ad won multiple awards and became a fan favorite.
+It was smart because it related a story about football fans in a context where the company knew many football fans would be watching.

 The Importance of Storytelling Presentation Skills

-Storytelling in presentations isn’t just a way to keep audience members entertained—although it does do that quite effectively.
-However, storytelling is also a useful device for creating an empathetic audience that trusts you, a way to keep listeners engaged and absorbed by what you are saying and a motivating factor for action.
+Storytelling in presentations isn’t just a way to keep audience members entertained, although it does do that quite effectively.
+However, storytelling is also a useful device for creating an empathetic audience that trusts you.
+It is also a way to keep listeners engaged in what you are saying, and it is a motivating factor for action.
 By combining hard-to-process, dense, and somewhat scary facts with stories in his famous presentation, Al Gore was able to influence not only the people who saw his movie, but also politics and culture – worldwide.
-By developing your storytelling presentation skills so that presentations feel more like dramatic experiences for audiences than merely recited reports, you may just find that you are more able to effectively convince people that your ideas are worth adopting.
+By developing your storytelling presentation skills so that presentations feel more like dramatic experiences than merely recited reports, you may just find that you are more able to effectively convince people that your ideas are worth adopting.